pragma-org/simulation-testing/blog/src/00-introduction.md

 ![Aphyr's tweet about testing FoundationDB](https://antithesis.com/blog/is_something_bugging_you/images/aphyr_twitter_fdb.png)

-Kyle has said[^3] that that quote is a bit exaggerated and that Jepsen has found problems that simulators missed, which makes sense given that there can obviously be bugs in the simulator itself.
+Kyle has since said[^3] that that quote is a bit exaggerated and that Jepsen can find problems that simulators miss, which makes sense given that there can obviously be bugs in the simulator itself.

 Simulation testing has since been adopted by other companies, in particular